 So how does one reconcile what appears to be two distinct accounts of our origin?
 Some reject the scientific account, while others reject the biblical account.
 While in between these two extremes are a couple of attempts to reconcile the two; theistic evolution and progressive creationism.

 This is a view that rejects the scientific evidence that is contrary to their understanding of the Bible.
 Instead, it holds to a specific, rigid, and literal interpretation of the creation event in Genesis.
-God creates Adam and Eve as fully formed adult humans who then become the ancestors of all of today’s humanity.
+God created Adam and Eve as fully formed adult humans who then became the ancestors of all of today’s humanity.
 This is the view of pretty much all young earth creationists, but also of some who accept that the earth and life on it are very old.

 This view is at the opposite extreme from the previous one, rejecting any authority of the biblical accounts and building solely on scientific findings.
 In this view, humans are simply one of the millions of life forms that have evolved from a common ancestor in a purely naturalistic fashion.
 Humans are not a product of a purposeful creator; rather, they have just evolved a different set of attributes than other life.
 This view had no place for any directing force, including God.